dj-wasabi/ansible-zabbix-agent/README.md

       roles:
          - role: dj-wasabi.zabbix-agent

-#Test Kitchen
+#Molecule

-This roles is configured to be tested with Test Kitchen.
-You can find on this page some more information regarding Test Kitchen: http://werner-dijkerman.nl/2015/08/20/using-test-kitchen-with-docker-and-serverspec-to-test-ansible-roles/
+This roles is configured to be tested with Molecule.
+You can find on this page some more information regarding Molecule: https://werner-dijkerman.nl/2016/07/10/testing-ansible-roles-with-molecule-testinfra-and-docker/

 #Extra Information